What has changed (and when)?

-An initial phase has been introduced institutionally in 2016-17 for Level 1 students only (including students who are required to repeat Level 1).
-This phase has:
+An initial phase was introduced institutionally in 2016-17 for Level 1 students only (including students who were required to repeat Level 1).
+This phase:

 - Removed mid-year examinations in January 2017 and replaced these with other more innovative types of assessments.